Regenerative Medicine

 Top 5 Benefits of Regenerative Medicine You Might Not Know

-Regenerative medicine, also known as stem cell therapy, uses the body’s natural healing response to promote tissue regeneration and repair.
+Regenerative medicine, also known as regenerative medicine, uses the body’s natural healing response to promote tissue regeneration and repair.
 While the field is still developing, its benefits span many applications, from treating chronic illnesses to restoring function after sports injuries.
-The most common treatments in regenerative medicine are stem cell therapy and platelet-rich plasma…
+The most common treatments in regenerative medicine are regenerative medicine and platelet-rich plasma (PRP).
+Both…

 Regenerative Medicine for Lupus